MarioSpasov/VanillaJS/README.md

 # VanillaJS
-Projects made with HTML, CSS and Vanila Javascript
+Projects made with HTML, CSS and Vanilla Javascript